TinCin/MyBookApp/README.md

 ## ✨ Features

-✅ Login & Registration – Users can create accounts and log in using Firebase.
-✅ Add Books – Enter book details such as title, author, and publication year.
+-✅ Login & Registration – Users can create accounts and log in using Firebase./n -✅ Add Books – Enter book details such as title, author, and publication year.
-✅ Cover Gallery – Upload and manage book cover images.
+-✅ Cover Gallery – Upload and manage book cover images.
-✅ Browse Library – View a list of books with essential details.
+-✅ Browse Library – View a list of books with essential details.
-✅ Search & Filter – Find books by title, author, or publication year.
-(Optional) ✅ Edit & Delete – Modify or remove book entries.
+-✅ Search & Filter – Find books by title, author, or publication year.
+(Optional) -✅ Edit & Delete – Modify or remove book entries.
 (Optional)

 ## 🎯 Target Audience